 Juvenile Indigent Defense Delivery System

 Maryland provides counsel to indigent youth through a statewide Maryland Office of the Public Defender.
 That office is established in the executive branch and comprised of a Public Defender, deputy public defenders, district public defenders, and a panel of private attorneys for conflict cases.
 Md.
 Code Ann., Crim.
 Proc. §§ 16-202, 16-207.
-The Office of the Public Defender provides services through 12 district offices and is comprised of six divisions at the state level: Appellate, Aggravated Homicide, Children in Need of Assistance, Collateral Review, Forensics, Juvenile Protection Division, and Mental Health.
+The Office of the Public Defender provides juvenile services through 12 district offices and is comprised of 9 divisions at the state level: Appellate, Parental Defense, Major Crimes and Complex Litigation, Post Conviction Defenders, Social Work, Forensics, Juvenile Protection, Mental Health, and Training.

 Right to Counsel